-The Chandra PSF near the aimpoint displays an unexplained enhancement in the profile $\approx 0.8''$ from the source centroid (see Section 4.2.3).
-This anomaly is in excess of that expected from ray trace simulations, and is preferentially oriented towards the mirror spherical coordinate (MSC) angle of $\phi = 285^{\circ}$ (see the CIAO caveats page http://cxc.harvard.edu/ciao/caveats/psf_artifact.html).
+The Chandra PSF near the aimpoint displays an unexplained enhancement in the profile ≈ 0.8 arcsec from the source centroid (see Section 4.2.3).
+This anomaly is in excess of that expected from ray trace simulations, and is preferentially oriented towards the mirror spherical coordinate (MSC) angle of $\phi = 285^{\circ}$ (see the CIAO caveats page https://cxc.harvard.edu/ciao/caveats/psf_artifact.html).
 This is approximately oriented towards the spacecraft +Z axis (see Figure 1.2).
-The asymmetry is illustrated for an ACIS observation of an LMXB in NGC 6397 in Figure 4.17, and the magnitude of the asymmetry is illustrated for a number of low-count-rate on-axis point sources in Figure 4.18 (see Section 4.2.3).
-Figure 6.11 depicts the effect of the anomaly on a number of point sources in NGC 6397.
+The asymmetry is illustrated for an ACIS observation of an LMXB in NGC 6397 in Figure 4.17, and the magnitude of the asymmetry is illustrated for a number of low-count-rate on-axis point sources in Figure 4.18